scgauthier/TrialNetworks/README.txt

   in function load_params.
 To run a simulation with these parameters, run "python multiSimHandler.py"

+  Simulation data will be output in a timestamped folder in ../DataOutput To generate plots as in:
+    Figure 2: call

   Simulation parameters are:
     iters: number of time slots to run each simulation for
     runs: number of times to independently run the simulation.
 Final data output